nortikin/sverchok/docs/nodes/spatial/field_random_probe.rst

   probability of the vertex appearence at some point is proportional to the value of the scalar field at that point.

+This node can make sure that generated points are not too close to one another.
+This can be controlled in one of two ways:

+* By specifying minimum distance between any two different points;
+* Or by specifying a radius around each generated points, which should be free.
+  More precisely, the node makes sure that if you place a sphere of specified radius at each point as a center, these spheres will never intersect.
+The radiuses of such spheres are provided as a scalar field: it defines a radius value for any point in the space.

 Inputs
 ------